colmena/colmena-loopback/README.md

-# colmena/loopback
+# @colmena/colmena-loopback

-> Meta package for LoopBack dependencies.
+> Meta package for LoopBack dependencies of Colmena CMS